mantl/mantl/examples/kong/README.md

 [Kong](https://getkong.org) is an "Open-source, Microservice & API Management Layer built on top of NGINX".
 It is a great example of a real world microservices based application that can be run with ease on Mantl.
-To do so, just fill in the $ip, $username, and $password variables in the deploy.sh script and run it from this directory.
+To do so, first fill in the $ip, $username, and $password variables in the deploy.sh script.
+Make sure that you are in the `examples/kong` directory and then run deploy.sh.
 The script is extensively commented, and walks you through the steps necessary to deploy Kong.

 After deploying, you can log into the Marathon UI on any of your control nodes at `<control-ip>/marathon/#apps/%2Fkong`, see what port Kong is accessible on,